HomeDirectoriesThe Future of Local Discovery: AI, Voice, and the New Role of...

 Keywords in listingNatural language relevanceImproved intent matching

-The implications for businesses are substantial.
+The implications for businesses are big.
 You can’t game the system with keyword stuffing or fake reviews anymore.
 The algorithm knows.
-It watches user behaviour and adjusts thus.
-The only sustainable strategy is to genuinely deliver what users want.
+It watches user behaviour and adjusts accordingly.
+The only strategy that lasts is to genuinely give users what they want.

 Myth: “More keywords in my listing means better rankings.”